GuruCharan94/gurucharan94.github.io/_pages/the-pub-sub.md

   og_image:
 ---

-The Pub-Sub is a newsletter where I bring to your inbox the **latest on Azure, .NET, DevOps and Container Technologies as a newsletter twice a month**.
+The Pub-Sub is a newsletter where I deliver to your inbox the **latest on Azure, .NET, DevOps and Container Technologies twice a month**.
 Your email will not be used for any purpose other than this newsletter.
 You can unsubscribe at anytime and your email gets deleted automatically.

-**I PUBlish.
-You SUBscribe.
-No misuse of your email address.
-Are you convinced ?
-Great !!
-Subscribe using the form below.**

-Not quite ?
-Take a look at previous editions.
-It might change your mind.
+I **PUB**lish.
+You **SUB**scribe.
+For Free.
+Take a look at the archives and make a decision.

 {% include newsletter-subscription-form.html %}